Tong Wang

 Article - Modeling microbial cross-feeding at intermediate scale portrays community dynamics and species coexistence

-Chen Liao, Tong Wang, Sergei Maslov, and Joao Xavier, PLoS Computational Biology, 2020
+Chen Liao, Tong Wang, Sergei Maslov, Joao Xavier, PLoS Computational Biology, 2020

 August 2020